Guitar Lessons | Theory Lessons, Skype Lessons

 - Styles: I provide specialist electric guitar lessons in Rock, Blues and Metal styles.

-- Suitability: I specialise in teaching adults and teenagers that want to improve their electric guitar playing.
+- Suitability: I specialise in teaching adults that want to improve their electric guitar playing.
 Although I’ve taught some very advanced players over the years, my preference is to work with guitarists who are beginner to intermediate level players.

 My Musical Background: